 Learn Java Easy.
 Chapter 8 Exercises

 Exercise 1.
-Create a 5×5 2D matrix that represents the cells of a prison.
+Create a 5×5 2D array representing prison cells.
 Fill all positions with the value 0, indicating that all cells are empty.

 Solution: